mlab817/faqs/src/national-dairy-authority/how-does-nda-help-address-the-inadequate-number-of-dairy-stocks.md

 ---
  title: How does NDA help address the inadequate number of dairy stocks?

-tags: ["nda","help","address","inadequate","number","dairy","stocks"]

  ---

-### National Dairy Authority
+## National Dairy Authority

-## How does NDA help address the inadequate number of dairy stocks?
+# How does NDA help address the inadequate number of dairy stocks?

  - Herd Build Up Program: